< Previous species

 Anabathron lene Hedley, 1918

 Description: Shell minute, solid, spire convex in outline.
 Protoconch paucispiral, rounded, with spiral rows of minute pits, with strong varix forming distinct junction with teleoconch.
 Teleoconch whorls with smooth, polished keel immediately below suture and another at upper third of whorl; whorls concave between keels, convex below; another keel at base of last whorl.
 Axial sculpture restricted to dense growth lines.
-Aperture oval, with no anterior or posterior channels.
-Inner lip of aperture slightly separated from previous whorl by narrow groove.
+Aperture ovate, with no anterior or posterior channels.
+Inner lip of aperture slightly separated from previous whorl by narrow groove (visible only with SEM).
 Outer lip thickened but smooth internally.
 Umbilicus closed.

 Size: Up to 1.25 mm in length.